 Flexible data transformations

 Almost every system (SAP or non-SAP) comes with a unique data model design of its identity and authorization store.
-The mapping between the data models of a source and a target system is the key aspect of one provisioning solution.
-The new Identity Provisioning service offers flexible transformations management that allow companies to extend the default transformation settings provided by the service for every integrated source or target system.
-Using the transformation configurations companies can configure different simple or complicated data transformation logic based on their business and security needs.
+The mapping between the data models of a source and a target system is the key aspect of a provisioning solution.
+The new Identity Provisioning service offers flexible transformations management that allows companies to extend the default transformation settings provided by the service for every integrated source or target system.
+Using the transformation configurations, companies can configure different simple or complicated data transformation logic based on their business and security needs.
 For example, to filter the list with identities that have to be provisioned to SAP Hybris Cloud for Customer in the way that only users who have a certain group assigned as an attribute to get an identity created in the SAP Hybris Cloud for Customer.

 Comprehensive job scheduler

 The frequency of the provisioning processes, that have to be performed on a regular basis, can be configured using the comprehensive job scheduler of the service.
 The operations related to the job management include activities like scheduling jobs, starting and stopping jobs, jobs monitoring, etc. The status of the jobs can be monitored using a Job Execution Log.

 More details about the currently integrated source and target systems as well as information on how to configure different scenarios can be found in the documentation of the SAP Cloud Platform Identity Provisioning solution.